Last Action Hero: Box office

-The film grossed approximately $1.1 million in previews on the evening of Thursday, June 17, 1993, and opened at number two at the US box office, behind Jurassic Parks second weekend, grossing $15,338,241 in its opening weekend, from 2,306 theaters, averaging $6,651 per theater.
+The film grossed approximately $1.1 million in previews on the evening of Thursday, June 17, 1993 and opened at number two at the US box office, behind Jurassic Parks second weekend, grossing $15,338,241 in its opening weekend, from 2,306 theaters, averaging $6,651 per theater.
 It ended its run with $50,016,394 in the United States and Canada.
-The film was released in the United Kingdom on July 30, 1993, on 266 screens and again opened at number two behind Jurassic Park (on 435 screens) with a gross of $1.34 million for the weekend.
+The film was released in the United Kingdom on July 30, 1993 on 266 screens and again opened at number two behind Jurassic Park (on 435 screens) with a gross of $1.34 million for the weekend.
 In France it opened at number one with a gross of 21 million French franc ($3.6 million) in its opening week.
 It grossed $87,202,095 overseas, for a worldwide total of $137,298,489.
-In an A&E biography of Schwarzenegger, the actor said that the film could have done better if not for bad timing, since it came out a week after Jurassic Park which went on to break box-office records as one of the top-grossing films of all time.
+In an episode of the A&E series Biography, Schwarzenegger said that the film could have done better if not for bad timing, since it came out a week after Jurassic Park which went on to break box-office records as one of the top-grossing films of all time.

-Schwarzenegger states that he tried to persuade his coproducers to postpone the film's June 18 release in the United States by four weeks, but they turned a deaf ear on the grounds that the film would have lost millions of dollars in revenue for every weekend of the summer it ended up missing, also fearing that delaying the release would create negative publicity.
-He told the authors of Hit And Run that while everyone involved with the production had given their best effort, their attempt to appeal to both action and comedy fans resulted in a film that appealed to neither audience and ultimately succumbed to heavy competition.
+Schwarzenegger states that he tried to persuade his coproducers to postpone the film's June 18 release in the United States by four weeks but they turned a deaf ear on the grounds that the film would have lost millions of dollars in revenue for every weekend of the summer it ended up missing, also fearing that delaying the release would create negative publicity.
+He told the authors of Hit and Run that while everyone involved with the production had given their best effort, their attempt to appeal to both action and comedy fans resulted in a film that appealed to neither audience and ultimately succumbed to heavy competition.